laubernal/technical-test-grupo-mayo-Laura-Bernal/README.md

 # Laura Bernal's technical test for Grupo Mayo

 This is a technical test for Grupo Mayo made by Laura Bernal.

+## Way of approaching the problem

+## Technical considerations

+Justify the decisions made for the project

 ## Getting Started